 Advance Passenger Information (API) System.
-An electronic communications system whereby required data elements are collected and transmitted to border control agencies prior to flight departure or arrival and made available on the primary line at the airport of entry.
+[An electronic communications system whereby required data elements for each passenger and/or crew member are collected by aircraft operators and transmitted to border control agencies for processing prior to flight departure or arrival and made available on the primary line at the airport of entry.]